Deoxyribonucleic Acid (DNA)

 DNA Technology in Pharmaceuticals and Medicine

-In the pharmaceutical industry and medicine, this technology can be used for making various types of modern drugs, hormones, and vaccines.
-The drugs and vaccines produced by this technology are designed to stimulate our immune system and help to prevent various health diseases.
+In the pharmaceutical industry and medicine, this technology uses for making various types of modern drugs, hormones, and vaccines.
+The drugs and vaccines produced or designed by this technology help to stimulate our immune system.
+Therefore, they also help to prevent various health diseases.

-For example, DNA technology can be used to produce various vaccines that help to eliminate some of the worst diseases on the planet such as smallpox.
-It is also used for the production of the COVID-19 vaccine which reduces the number of deaths from COVID-19.
+For example, DNA technology uses for the production of various vaccines that help to eliminate some of the worst diseases on the planet such as smallpox.
+DNA technology is also used for the production of the COVID-19 vaccine.
+Therefore, it controls and reduces the number of deaths from COVID-19.

-In the field of medicine, rDNA technology help in the production of insulin, which is used to treat diabetes.
+In the field of medicine, rDNA technology helps in the production of insulin, which helps to treat diabetes.

 Gene cloning is also a part of this technology and plays an important role in the medicinal field.
-It is used in the production of various types of hormones, vitamins, and antibiotics.
+With the help of this technology, we generate various types of hormones, vitamins, and antibiotics.

 DNA Technology in Agriculture

-Some common benefits of DNA technology and rDNA technology in agriculture are increased crop yields, reduced production costs of food, reduced need for pesticides, enhanced nutrient composition and food quality, and resistance to pests and disease.
+DNA technology and rDNA technology provide various common benefits in agriculture, such as increased crop yields, reduced production costs of food, reduced need for pesticides, enhanced nutrient composition and food quality, and resistance to pests and disease.

 DNA Technology in Forensic Science

-Every people have unique deoxyribonucleic acid sequences and they vary from person to person.
-Forensic scientists can be scanning various regions of deoxyribonucleic acid to create a DNA profile or fingerprint of a particular person.
+Every people contain unique deoxyribonucleic acid sequence, and they vary from person to person.
+Therefore, forensic scientists scan deoxyribonucleic acid from various regions to create a DNA profile or fingerprint of a particular person.

-There is a very limited possibility of a person they have a similar profile or fingerprint for this DNA region.
+There is a very limited possibility of a person in which they contain a similar profile or fingerprint for this DNA region.
 Therefore, matching DNA samples from blood, semen, skin, saliva, or hair from crime scenes and suspects provides a key source of evidence that use in our justice system.